insights

 1. Start with Crystal-Clear Objectives

-Getting absolute clarity on the goal is what separates a good dashboard from a great one.
+Clarity on the goal is what separates a good dashboard from a great one.

 A dashboard for day-to-day tracking looks very different from one made for strategic insights.

-Result?
+The result?
 Time-to-decision dropped by 40%.

 UI/UX Clarity impact on time-to-decision